NTIG-Uppsala/elevhalsa-skylt/README.md

         3. Go to the bottom of the opened document and type in the following commands:
                 * * * * * sudo vcgencmd display_power 0
                 * * * * * sudo reboot

-                asterisk 1 = minutes (from 0 to 59)
-                asterisk 2 = hours (from 0 to 24)
-                asterisk 3 = day of month (from 1 to 31)
-                asterisk 4 = month (from 1 to 12)
-                asterisk 5 = day of week (from 0 to 7 where 0 to 6 is sunday to saturday and 7 is also sunday)

-                example: 0 10 * * * sudo vcgencmd display_power 0
-                         5 10 * * * sudo reboot
-                         this will turn of HDMI output at 10:00 and start it agian at 10:05

 ### Disable Black Border around Screen
         1. Open the Command Line Interface and type the following command: